 What is a heart-lung machine?

-Perfusion technologists operate the heart-lung machine during an open heart surgery procedure.
+Perfusion technologists operate the heart-lung machine during surgery.

 When you are connected to the heart-lung machine, it does the same job that your heart and lungs would do.
 The heart-lung machine carries blood from the upper-right chamber of the heart (the right atrium) to a special reservoir called an oxygenator.
 Inside the oxygenator, oxygen bubbles up through the blood and enters the red blood cells.
 This causes the blood to turn from dark (oxygen-poor) to bright red (oxygen-rich).
 Then, a filter removes the air bubbles from the oxygen-rich blood, and the blood travels through a plastic tube to the body's main blood conduit (the aorta).
 From the aorta, the blood moves throughout the rest of the body.

 The heart-lung machine can take over the work of the heart and lungs for hours.
-Trained technicians called perfusion technologists (blood flow specialists) make sure that the heart-lung machine does its job properly during the surgery.
-Even so, surgeons still try to limit the time that patients must spend hooked up to the machine.
+Trained technicians called perfusion technologists (blood flow specialists, also called the "pump team") operate the heart-lung machine.

 See also on this website: What is a Perfusionist?